2026 World Cup: Ranking potential US host cities for 2026

 The likes of Baltimore, Cincinnati and Nashville seem like outsiders and even Orlando can be put in that category as Miami will likely get the nod in Florida.

 So that leaves Houston, Nashville and Kansas City as the three cities who could be interchangeable with Denver, Philadelphia and Boston, depending on how their site visits shake out.
-It seems like Philly could be the big winner from Montreal dropping out.
+It seems like Philly could be the big winner from Montreal dropping out, while we shouldn’t rule out that Houston can host games indoors at NRG Stadium (which is huge in the summer months) and the Texas city has grown massively as a soccer city in recent years.

 What will FIFA be looking for?